 I talk about Friday short squeezes a lot more in my TIMTactics videos, so check them out.
 It’s a play that all penny stock traders need to learn to recognize and avoid.

 It’s also why I typically avoid the buy-and-hold strategy.
 I’d rather get out with small profits or even small losses than risk huge losses by holding too long.
 Sometimes, when potential breakouts reach new highs, they can’t maintain their price above the previous resistance level.

 Rule #3 – Bet on price action

 Here’s how a lot of people try to predict that a spike is happening: They hit up their favorite chat room to see which stocks other members think are moving or how high they think certain stocks are going to go.

 Now, I’m not saying that chat rooms are all bad.
-I’ve made tons of money off the plays that the students in my TIMAlerts group have found and posted about for the whole community to see.
+I’ve made tons of money off the plays that the students in my group have found and posted about for the whole community to see.

 Price action gives you the real story about a stock.
 Is it breaking out to a new high?
 Has it crossed its VWAP?
 All the news sites in the world won’t tell you when these things happen, but a stock’s chart movement will.

 Believe it or not, watching price movements can be educational in and of itself.
 It sounds boring, but you’ll start to see patterns you wouldn’t have caught otherwise.
 Make it into a game.
 Which way do you think the stock price will move next?